WAV File Extension

 The WAVE Audio Format (WAV) was developed by Microsoft, which created file format and 242 programs to work with them.

-WAV file support extends to various operating systems, including Windows, Mac OS and Linux, as well as mobile devices running Android.
-To play a WAV file, you can choose from 61 programs such as Windows Media, jetAudio and Helium Music Manager.
+WAV files are compatible with various operating systems, including Windows, Mac OS and Linux as well as mobile platforms such as Android.
+To play a WAV file, you can choose from 61 programs such as Windows Media, Audacity and jetAudio.

 MIME types